Resources for Residents

 - Paws to De-Stress – On a quarterly basis, the Center for Provider Wellbeing helps our extraordinary people connect with their stress-reducing furry friends.

-Writing as Healing Workshops – Since the 1990s, collaborative research by physicians, psychologists, writers, and humanities scholars has demonstrated the effectiveness of Reflective Writing Workshops in relieving stress, promoting physician wellbeing, and improving doctor-patient communication.
-Workshops are taught by an experienced University of Delaware professor, Dr. Joan DelFattore.
-Workshops are held during MICU rotations.
+Since the 1990s, collaborative research by physicians, psychologists, writers, and humanities scholars has demonstrated the effectiveness of reflective writing workshops in relieving stress, promoting physician wellbeing, and improving doctor-patient communication.
+Workshops are taught by a University of Delaware professor and held during MICU rotations.
+Contact Dr. Mithil Gajera for more information.

 - Thank You Project – Hosted by the The Center for Provider Wellbeing, this project to helps patients and their families express their thanks and appreciation to the caregivers who touched their lives.